 The multidisciplinary biotechnology program prepares graduates for their career using the latest body of knowledge in the industry and by providing excellent research facilities for conducting state-of-the-art biotechnology research.
 This real-world experience builds a highly competitive resume that equips graduates for future employment.

 Research topics include:

-In addition to research activities, graduate students have the opportunity to become members of the scientific societies that support the biotechnology field.
-Based laboratory productivity, there may also be a chance to attend scientific meetings and present research findings.
+In addition to research activities, graduate students can become members of the scientific societies that support the biotechnology field.
+Based on laboratory productivity, there may also be a chance to attend scientific meetings and present research findings.

 Students in this program also collaborate with graduate students in the closely related areas of nanotechnology and biomedical engineering.
 Internships can also be arranged anywhere in the country during any semester in the second year of the program.

-The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

 Employers that have recruited Florida Tech graduates for biotechnology careers include:

-Graduates from Florida Tech with a master’s in biotechnology join cutting-edge companies around the world solving complex biological challenges.
+Florida Tech students graduating with a master’s in biotechnology join cutting-edge companies around the world solving complex biological challenges.
 Some graduates prefer to continue their academic career and enter a doctoral program in biological sciences at Florida Tech.
 Along with a chance to further their research, earning a doctorate can increase a student’s lifelong earning potential and position them as a subject-matter expert.